 Swimming is a great and fun way for children to enjoy the warm summer weather but a lack of proper pool safety measures can lead to injury or drowning.
 Whenever a child is injured in a public swimming pool, questions must be asked about the conditions that led to the pool accident and whether the pool owner took all of the required precautionary measures needed to protect the child.

-If an accident results from poor safety practices, lack of proper attending staff, lack of proper gates and entrances or safety hazards that were knowingly unaddressed then the pool owner may be held liable due to negligence.
+If an accident results from poor safety practices, lack of proper attending staff, lack of appropriate gates and entrances or safety hazards that were knowingly unaddressed, then the pool owner may be held liable due to negligence.

 The majority of injuries that lead to hospitalization due to pool accidents could be prevented with proper supervision, and it is the law in Illinois that public pools be staffed with lifeguards whenever children under the age of sixteen are present.
 The presence of lifeguards can prevent or reduce the severity of injuries sustained in a pool accident during the following scenarios.

 - A child attempts to dive into the shallow end of the pool, which can be the cause of severe trauma to the head, neck, and spine.
 The child may also drown following these injuries, and the presence of a lifeguard could prevent the incident from occurring or save the child’s life.